FIVE MOST SURPRISING FINDS

 Ninety percent.

-When all the evidence is considered, the food desert explanation fails.
+When all the evidence is weighed, the food desert explanation falls apart.
 It explains a fraction of the crisis.
 Yet a political and academic establishment that prefers structural explanations over behavioral ones has let it stand in for the whole.

 What Drives the Nutritional Gap?